Shopify/Klint/docusaurus/docs/3-functions/text/text-styling.md

 # Text Styling Functions

 Klint provides various functions for styling and rendering text.
+The 2D canvas API takes the font from the CSS imports, make sure the names are matching.

 ## textFont